andres20980/kasten-docs/docs/install.md

 1. Block mode snapshot exports are available in all types of vSphere cluster infrastructures.
 Snapshot content is accessed at the block level directly through the network using the VMware VDDK API.
 Enable changed block tracking on the VMware cluster nodes to reduce the amount of data transferred during export.
 See this Veeam Kasten knowledge base article for how to do so in vSphere with Tanzu guest clusters.

-1. Block mode snapshot exports can be saved in an Object Storage Location , an NFS File Storage Location or a Veeam Repository .
+1. Block mode snapshot exports can be saved in an Object Storage Location , an NFS/SMB File Storage Location or a Veeam Repository .

 A vSphere Infrastructure Profile must be created from the Infrastructure page of the Profiles menu in the navigation sidebar to identify the vCenter server.